Version Sets & Promotion

 {% hint style="info" %}

-**Discovery workflow**: Use `forge service list` to find services, `forge service status` to check health, then `forge service show` to inspect configuration before making changes with `forge version-set` commands.
+**Discovery workflow**: use `forge service list` to find services, `forge service status` to check health, and `forge service show` to inspect configuration before making changes with `forge version-set` commands.

 {% endhint %}